Close

 This subject enables students to learn about the value of storytelling in society helping them to decipher the way in which choices of language help to shape representations and perspectives on the world.
 Set texts include the poetry of Robert Browning, Mary Shelley’s ‘Frankenstein’, ‘A Streetcar Named Desire’ by Tennessee Williams and ‘The Kite Runner’ by Khaled Hosseini.

 Across several significant international and domestic historical periods, students will learn to appraise world events critically and in context.
-Students will explore the important milestones within Middle East history between 1908 and 2011 as well as the French Revolution.
-They will also examine 20th century British politics with a focus on former Prime Ministers Churchill, Major and Blair.
+Students will explore the important milestones within The Cold War in Europe as well as he struggle for and development of Civil Rights in the USA 1862-1995 They will also examine 20th century British politics with a focus on former Prime Ministers Churchill, Major and Blair as well as construct their own enquiry into a major historical event.

 Students will develop their skills and understanding in both statistics and mechanics as part of this study programme.
 Topics that will be covered include algebraic indices, quadratics, graphs and transformers, and trigonometric ratios, identities, and equations.
 As part of the mechanics curriculum students will learn to understand forces and motion and develop their ability to evaluate hypotheses.